The complete guide to customer loyalty in eCommerce

 Retained customers are happy to buy from you repeatedly, until a competitor offers them a better deal or a more effortless eCommerce experience.
 They may recommend you to a friend, but their enthusiasm for your brand only goes as far as your ability to meet an immediate need.

-10 strategies to increase customer loyalty in eCommerce
+10 strategies for increasing customer loyalty in eCommerce

 PwC’s survey found that 30% of customers today say they’re increasingly likely to try a new brand.
 Younger customers are even more brand agnostic.
-But if you adopt these strategies, you’re more likely to create advocates.
+But if you adopt these strategies, you’re more likely to create advocates by increasing customer loyalty.

 1. Make customer service a priority